neuronsimulator/nrn/docs/install/python_wheels.md

 docker.io/neuronsimulator/neuron_wheel:latest
 ```

-We can conveniently mount the local neuron repository inside docker, by using the `-v` option:
+We can conveniently mount the local NEURON repository inside docker, by using the `-v` option:

 ```
 docker run -v /home/user/nrn:/root/nrn -it neuronsimulator/neuron_wheel bash
 ```
-where `/home/user/nrn` is a neuron repository on the host machine that ends up mounted at `/root/nrn`.
+where `/home/user/nrn` is a NEURON repository on the host machine that ends up mounted at `/root/nrn`.
 This is how you can test your NEURON updates inside the NEURON Docker image.

 ## macOS wheels
 Note that for macOS there is no docker image needed, but all required dependencies must exist.
-In order to have the wheels working on multiple macOS target versions, special consideration must be mad for MACOSX_DEPLOYMENT_TARGET.
+In order to have the wheels working on multiple macOS target versions, special consideration must be made for MACOSX_DEPLOYMENT_TARGET.

 Taking Azure macOS wheels for example, `readline` has been manually built with `MACOSX_DEPLOYMENT_TARGET=10.9` and stored as secure file on Azure.
 See [packaging/python/Dockerfile](../../packaging/python/Dockerfile) for readline build instructions.